bradurani/pg-eyeballs/README.md

 ```bash
 alias eyeballs=$(bundle show pg-eyeballs)/bin/gocmdpev
 ```
-To use, also from inside your Rails project directory:
+To use, also from inside your Rails project directory, run
 ```bash
 eyeballs User.preload(:profiles)
 ```